OSGeo/grass/CONTRIBUTING.md

 ### Making changes

 You can use your favorite tools to change source code or other files in the local copy of the code.
-When make changes, please follow Submitting Guidelines at
+When making changes, please follow Submitting Guidelines at
 <http://trac.osgeo.org/grass/wiki/Submitting>.

 ### Testing changes

 Testing helps to ensure that the changes work well with the rest of the project.
-While there is many different ways to test, usually you will want to compile the source code (see below), add test code (using _grass.gunittest_ or pytest), and run code linters (automated code quality checks).
+While there are many different ways to test, usually you will want to compile the source code (see below), add test code (using _grass.gunittest_ or pytest), and run code linters (automated code quality checks).